Corbett · Arrochar & Trossachs

 Beinn Chuirn — common questions

-- Beinn Chuirn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 774m of ascent and takes most walkers 5-8 hours.
+- Beinn Chuirn carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 16km, 774m of ascent and a 5-8 hour day on the standard route.
 Terrain: The Cononish track is solid underfoot all the way to the farm and gold mine entrance.

-- Where do I park for Beinn Chuirn?
+- Where should I park to climb Beinn Chuirn?

-- Standard parking is at NN343291 near Oban.
+- Standard parking is at NN343291.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Beinn Chuirn are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.